isomerpages/govtech-stp/_traveller-resources/COVID19 Travel Insurance and Medical Treatment for Inbound Travellers.md

 ### 3. Costs Associated with Medical Treatment and Recovery

-The following groups of individuals are <b>responsible for all costs associated with COVID-19 treatment and recovery</b>:
+The following groups of travellers are <b>responsible for all costs associated with COVID-19 treatment and recovery</b>:

 <ol style="list-style-type:lower-roman;">
 <li style="padding-left:10px; line-height:1.5;">All Short-Term Pass Holders, throughout their stay in Singapore</li>